AdrianPricopie/PythonUnitTestPOMBasedProject/README.md

 - **test_suite.py**: Script to run the entire test suite using the provided runner.
 - **Utils** Here are stored the test data used in the test files

-## Feature under the tests
+### Feature under the tests

- ### Login Functionality Testing:
+#### Login Functionality Testing:
-1. Validate login with correct credentials.
+1. **Validate login with correct credentials.**
+   - **Test Step:**
+        1. Set the email field with the correct email address obtained from the test data.
+        2. Set the password field with the correct password obtained from the test data.
+        3. Click the submit button to attempt login.
+        4. Retrieve the elements from the account side menu bar after successful login.
+        5. Define the expected menu items that should be present in the account side menu bar after successful login.
+        6. Verify if each expected menu item is present in the actual menu items retrieved.
+        7. If any expected menu item is missing, raise an AssertionError with a descriptive message indicating the missing element.
+   - **Expected Result:**
+        - The user should be successfully logged in.
+        - The account side menu bar should be displayed with the expected menu items.
+        - Each expected menu item should be present in the displayed menu.

-2. Test login with correct username and incorrect password.
+2. **Test login with correct username and incorrect password.**
-3. Test login with a short password.
+3. **Test login with a short password.**
-4. Test login with wrong credentials.
+4. **Test login with wrong credentials.**
-5. Test login with an incorrect email format.
+5. **Test login with an incorrect email format.**
-6. Test login without completing any field.
+6. **Test login without completing any field.**
-7. Test login without completing the password field.
+7. **Test login without completing the password field.**

-### Search Functionality Testing:
+#### Search Functionality Testing:

-8. Verify product search functionality.
+8. **Verify product search functionality.**
-9. Test searching for a product that exists.
+9. **Test searching for a product that exists.**
-10. Test searching for a product that doesn't exist.
+10. **Test searching for a product that doesn't exist.**
-11. Test filtering search results by price range.
+11. **Test filtering search results by price range.**

 ## Getting Started  :pushpin: